 January 14, 2025

-Outpatient CDI: Pressure Ulcers and Chronic Non-pressure Skin Ulcers
+Outpatient CDI for Pressure Ulcers and Chronic Skin Ulcers: ICD-10-CM Coding and HCC Guidance

 Pressure ulcers are localized damage to the skin and/or soft tissue caused by prolonged pressure, often associated with immobility and/or lack of sensation.
 Contributing factors can include moisture and nutritional deficiencies.